-Reform is thrilled to host a high-level roundtable to support the further development of the government’s transformation strategy.
-This discussion will highlight the successes of HMRC’s reform, digitisation and modernisation strategy and outline lessons and challenges for other departments.
-The event will bring together 18-20 public service leaders and senior figures from departments that are digitising and transforming their own estates.
+Reform was delighted to host a high-level roundtable to support the further development of the government’s transformation strategy.
+This discussion highlighted the successes of HMRC’s reform, digitisation and modernisation strategy and outlined lessons and challenges for other departments.
+The event brought together 25 public service leaders and senior figures from departments that are digitising and transforming their own estates.

-Jon Thompson, Permanent Secretary at HMRC, will give the opening remarks before opening the discussion to the roundtable.
-The event will be held under Chatham House Rule.
+Jon Thompson, Permanent Secretary at HMRC, gave the opening remarks.
+This event was kindly supported by HPE and was held under Chatham House Rule.

 17 July 2017